 Murano, Italy is a series of islands linked by bridges in the Venetian Lagoon, just north of Venice.
 This little community is world renowned for its glass making.
 It is definitely on my bucket list.

-Hollywood, Fl is better known for its beach and boardwalk but we stumbled uponone day.
+Hollywood, Fl is better known for its beach and boardwalk but we stumbled upon a glass studio one day.
 In the back of the Hollywood city bandshell lives a glass-blowing studio and school.
-With a casual set of bleachers and all the glass blowing furnaces you can watch or participate.
+With a casual set of bleachers facing all the glass blowing furnaces you can watch or participate.

 Resources for Traveling with The Arts

 Road Scholar, formerly known as Elderhostel, is a nonprofit organization dedicated to providing adults with learning adventures.
 They offer trips to 150 countries; and presented almost 5,500 learning programs in 2017.
 This group has programs in every genre (including the arts) and at every exertion level you can imagine.
 Since becoming Road Scholar in 2008, the organization has added many options for multi-generational travels also.